-I came across this artist Facebook group question asking “what is preventing [artists] from opening their own .com storefront.
+I came across this artist Facebook group question asking: “What is preventing [artists] from opening their own .com storefront.
 If so many of you are upset about Etsy, TicTail, or whatever site’s business decisions why are you limiting yourself to using sites like that?”

-The flexibility of it all, (I have WordPress now.
+The flexibility of it all… (I have WordPress now.
 I used to have Wix a few years ago but it wasn’t flexible enough for me.
 I’ve had my own Storenvy and Etsy and have made some sales there but most of them came from people who met me at conventions.)

-Yes, you do have to put in the time and learn about hosting, creating, managing, protecting, legalities, etc., but after going through the learning curve and initial stages of setting things up, I find having my own website creatively and personally fulfilling.
-And I haven’t set up shop yet.
+Yes, you do have to put in the time and energy to learn website hosting, management, protection, legalities, etc. However, after going through the learning and initial stages of setting things up, I find that having my own website has been personally and creatively fulfilling.